Ivanova contact join-semilattices are not finitely axiomatizable: Further remarks

-\begin{proof} By Theorem \ref{ivan} and Proposition \ref{propba}, a weak contact semilattice $\mathbf S$ with overlap contact is Ivanova if and only if $\mathbf S$ satisfies (D1).
-Then notice that both (D1) and having overlap contact are properties expressible by a first-order sentence. \end{proof}
+\begin{proof} By Theorem \ref{ivan} and Proposition \ref{propba}, a weak contact join-semilattice $\mathbf S$ with overlap contact is Ivanova if and only if $\mathbf S$ satisfies (D1).
+Then notice that both (D1) and ``having overlap contact'' are properties expressible by a first-order sentence. \end{proof}

-\begin{remark} \labbel{final} We present a final remark about the classes of contact semilattices discussed in this note.
-We have showed that the class of Ivanova Contact Join-semilattices is not finitely axiomatizable, while the larger class of weak contact semilattices satisfying the conditions in Theorem \ref{thmb} is indeed finitely axiomatizable.
+\begin{remark} \labbel{final} We present a final remark about the classes of contact join-semilattices discussed in this note.
+We have showed that the class of Ivanova contact Join-semilattices is not finitely axiomatizable, while the larger class of weak contact join-semilattices satisfying the conditions in Theorem \ref{thmb} is indeed finitely axiomatizable.
 This result might suggest the idea that the latter class is more natural, and this is surely a reasonable point of view.

 However, the situation may be seen from a different perspective.
-As we hinted in the introduction, $n$-ary ``multicontact'' relations are much more general than binary relations \cite{V}.
-In \cite{multics} we study classes of semilattices with a multicontact relation, parallel to the classes considered here.
-The main difference is that in the multicontact case finite axiomatizability never occurs.
+As we hinted in the introduction, $n$-ary ``hypercontact'' relations are much more general than binary relations \cite{V}.
+In \cite{hypercs} we study classes of join-semilattices with a hypercontact relation, parallel to the classes considered here.
+The main difference is that in the hypercontact case finite axiomatizability never occurs.
 Again, this might be an argument in favor of considering binary relations only.
 On the other hand, one might draw the conclusion that considering just binary relations is an oversimplification.
 Three regions might be pairwise in contact without being in contact.

 We are not taking position in favor of one alternative or the other; rather, we believe that both kinds of structures are interesting for their own sake and each one has its own specific uses and applications.
-On the other hand, it is surely a significant fact that, in the parallel evolution of the notion of \emph{event structure} in computer science, a decided shift occurred from binary relations \cite[Section 8]{WN} to $n$-ary relations \cite[Subsec.\ 2.1.2]{W11}. \end{remark}
+On the other hand, it is surely a significant fact that, in the parallel evolution of the notion of \emph{event structure} in computer science, a decided shift occurred from binary relations \cite[Section 8]{WN} to $n$-ary relations \cite[Subsec.\ 2.1.2]{W11}.
+In an even more general applied setting, the advantage of considering $n$-ary interactions in place of just binary interactions (e.~g., hypergraphs instead of graphs) is analyzed in \cite{BCI}.
+See the introduction of \cite{hypercs} for further comments and examples. \end{remark}